jibstack64/pretty/README.md

 ### Future changes and notes
 - [x] `dim`, `bold` and `normal` functions for dimming, brightening and removing escape codes from text.

 > `char` arrays were originally going to be used over `std::string`.
-This was scrapped because of [the speed and superiority of `std::string`](https://stackoverflow.com/questions/21946447/how-much-performance-difference-when-using-string-vs-char-array) and the fact that the 8 bits in a standard `char` are not enough to store the content of an ANSI escape sequence, let alone multiple.
+This was scrapped because of [the speed and superiority of `std::string`](https://stackoverflow.com/questions/21946447/how-much-performance-difference-when-using-string-vs-char-array).
+Its modern C++, goddamnit!